-This flavor-packed pan-fried eggplant recipe is inspired by Chinese and Japanese flavors.
+This pan-fried soy-glazed eggplant is inspired by Chinese and Japanese flavors.
 Serve hot or at room temperature, over rice or as a side dish.

 What’s In This Pan-Fried Eggplant